viperleed/viperleed/doc/content/glossary.rst

       Density functional theory

     TensErLEED
-      Erlangen package for tensor LEED
+      Erlangen package for tensor LEED.
+      See also the paper by :cite:t:`blumFastLEEDIntensity2001a`.

     ViPErLEED
       The Vienna Package for Erlangen LEED